January 2013 – Mushrooms May Be Toxic For Your Pet

 - Lethargy (lack of energy / sleepiness)

 If there is a case of suspected mushroom poisoning, treatment is supportive with Intravenous fluids.
 Veterinarians should not give Atropine unless the mushrooms have been clearly identified.
-Go to http://namyco.org/toxicology/pet_poisonings.html for assistance.
+You can visit the North American Mycological Association website for further information about mushroom poisoning in dogs and cats.

 It is the Amanita verna, Amanita bisporigera, Amanita ocreata or Amanita phalloides, and some other species where the toxins are amanitins and death is a likely outcome, though intercepting the bile and draining the bile duct (nasobiliary drainage) can be effective (in humans and animals).
 This treatment has only newly been tried in dogs and has been highly coupled with general supportive measures (IV fluids, etc.)